Working with variables in Engee

 After the code is finished, we will see the following graph:

-Information on the process of saving simulation results is described in the article on Software processing of simulation results in Engee.
+Information about the process of saving simulation results is described in the article about Software processing of simulation results in Engee.